Take the Scenic Detour 🛣

 La Taverne – 38 Rue des Clercs

-That’s Metz!
-If you are looking for an incredible French city that is still under the radar for most travelers, definitely check it out!
+We hope you enjoy this incredible French city that is still under the radar for most travelers.
 I’m pretty sure you’ll fall in love like we have!

 You may also like: